Readit News logoReadit News

 kwkelly commented on Operation CHARM: Car repair manuals for everyone charm.li/... · Posted by u/sergiotapia

-elchief · a year ago
+elchief · 2 years ago

 ooh, labor times too, to see if you're getting screwed by your mechanic...